 In addition to documenting the condition of the car, Record360 is also used to verify your Driver’s License.
 You will also be required to sign off on our inspection and agree to Turo’s Terms of Service.
 Information is stored and secured in the Record360 database; it is never shared externally.

-Please note that if the vehicle owner has declined a Turo protection package and has instead opted to provide their own commercial rental liability insurance directly to you, they may have additional fees and policies such as requiring a security deposit, and may require travelers to sign an additional contract.
+Please note that if the vehicle owner has declined a Turo protection plan and has instead opted to provide their own commercial rental liability insurance directly to you, they may have additional fees and policies such as requiring a security deposit, and may require travelers to sign an additional contract.
 These items should be handled directly with the owner before the trip begins.
 Our valet attendants will not be able to process any of these items on the owner’s behalf.